Fancy a city break? I'll tell you 23 cities you shouldn't miss this year.

 #6 Vilnius

-Vilnius was my last stop, so to speak, in 2022 (read my article about Vilnius here).
+Vilnius was my last stop in a year, so to speak(you can find my article about Vilnius here).
 By the time I got to Vilnius, winter was already upon us and that was quite a challenge for me as I’m more a summer person.
-Nevertheless, the mix of history, culture and a young and open atmosphere was very exciting.
+Nevertheless, the mix of history, culture and a young, open atmosphere was very exciting.
 And at Hotel Pacai*, I had one of the nicest hotel stays in a long time.
-It was relatively quiet in winter, but from previous visits (admittedly half a lifetime ago) I can still remember how lively it gets here in the summer.
-And especially in 2023: Vilnius will be celebrating its founding 700 years ago!
+It was relatively quiet in winter, but from previous visits (admittedly half an eternity ago) I can still remember how lively it gets here in summer.

 Tip: Vilnius is the only city in Europe where you can float over the city center in a hot air balloon.